Personal life of Marvin Gaye: Anna Gordy Gaye

 Gaye first met Anna Ruby Gordy (January 28, 1922 – January 31, 2014), 17 years his senior, while Gaye was a staff drummer for the label Anna Records around 1960.
 It started with Gaye flirting with her to get her attention.
-After a two-year courtship, the couple married on June 8, 1963, in Chicago.
+According to Gaye's brother Frankie, the couple began living together at her apartment after just two months of meeting each other.
+After a two-year courtship, the couple married on June 8, 1963, in Detroit.

 During Gaye's early years in Motown, he was inspired by his relationship with his wife, often writing songs dedicated to her, including his 1963 top ten hit, "Pride and Joy".
 Of that song, Gaye later told David Ritz, "When I composed 'Pride and Joy', I was head over heels in love with Anna.
 I just wrote what I felt about her, and what she did for me.
 She was my pride and joy."

-The marriage was reportedly volatile and according to Gaye's biographer David Ritz, Anna was physically and verbally abusive to her younger husband.
-By the turn of the 1970s, however, Gaye had begun to counter his wife's attacks.
-Rumors of infidelity also deeply soured the marriage and later influenced Gaye's later recordings, including his 1968 number one hit, "I Heard It Through the Grapevine".
+The marriage was reportedly volatile and, according to Gaye's biographer David Ritz, Anna was physically and verbally abusive to her younger husband.
+By the turn of the 1970s, Gaye had begun to counter his wife's attacks.
+Rumors of infidelity also deeply soured the marriage and later influenced Gaye's late 1960s recordings, including his 1968 number one hit, "I Heard It Through the Grapevine".
+According to Gaye's brother, he caught Anna cheating on him at a Detroit motel.

-Though admittedly not much of a songwriter or composer, unlike her younger sister Gwen Gordy, Gordy did provide ideas to some of her husband's compositions, most notably the songs later made successful by The Originals, including the hits "Baby I'm for Real" and "The Bells".
-Gordy also was partially credited for the song "God is Love" from Marvin's What's Going On album.
-An earlier song, "Just to Keep You Satisfied", was also credited to her as well as Marvin and their friend, Kenneth Stover, who was also credited for "God is Love".
+Gordy Gaye, like many members of her family, got involved in the record business, forming Anna Records, the label that nationally distributed Barrett Strong's hit "Money (That's What I Want)" through Chess Records.
+During her marriage to Gaye, Gordy Gaye composed Stevie Wonder's 1967 Christmas anthem "That's What Christmas Means to Me".
+She also co-composed the hits "Baby I'm for Real" and "The Bells" for The Originals, with Gaye.
+The couple also co-wrote "God is Love" and "Just to Keep You Satisfied", which were respectively featured on What's Going On and Let's Get It On.

-By 1973, following Gaye's legal separation from Gordy, Gaye rewrote the lyrics to the song changing it from a romantic ode to an emotional ballad documenting the end of their marriage.
+By 1973, following Gaye's legal separation from Gordy, Gaye rewrote the lyrics to "Just to Keep You Satisfied" changing it from a romantic ode to an emotional ballad documenting the end of their marriage.
 The couple relocated to Los Angeles in late 1972 and Gaye filed for legal separation in the winter of 1973, shortly before Gaye met Janis Hunter.
 In November 1975, Gordy filed for divorce.
 A contentious divorce case followed for a year and a half before it was finalized on May 4, 1977.

 In the divorce decree, Gaye agreed to remit a portion of his royalties to go to Gordy for his next album.
 That album, Here, My Dear, was released to dismal sales in December 1978.
 Despite being so hurt by the album that she considered filing a privacy lawsuit in 1979, Anna eventually forgave Marvin and the former couple would maintain a close friendship until Marvin's untimely death.